trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 ##Changing user roles

-You can change the role for an existing user by checking/unchecking the "Organization Admin" checkbox for that user.
+You can change the role for an existing user as follows:

+1. Navigate to **User Management > Manage Organization Users**.

+2. Choose the **User list** tab.

+3. Check/uncheck the **Organization Admin** checkbox for the user whose role you want to change:
 * Checked = Organization Admin
 * Unchecked = Regular User